jenniferlu717/SkewIT/README.md

 ### Window Length/Frequency Options (-k/-f)

 These options are identical to those described above for the `skewi.py` script.

+## plot\_gcskew.py Usage/Options
+This program will PLOT GC Skew values for each genome provided.
+Running `python plot_gcskew.py --usage` will print a full usage message to the system standard out.
+Here, we describe how to run `plot_gcskew.py`.

+    python plot_gcskew.py -i SEQ.FASTA

+    Required parameters:
+    *   -i SEQ.FASTA...............fasta/multi-fasta sequence file

+    Optional parameters:
+    *   -o SKEW.PNG................output file [if none is provided, the program will produce curr.png (overwrites if exists)]
+    *   -k WINDOW SIZE.............size of window within which to calculate gc skew [default: 20kb]
+    *   -f FREQUENCY...............number of bases between the start of each window [default: k == f, adjacent/non-overlapping windows]

+If a multi-FASTA file is given, one .png image is produced containing GC skew plots for each FASTA sequence.
+Ideally, do not provide a multi-FASTA file with more than 5 sequences.

+For details of other options, see sections for other SkewIT programs provided.

 # Author information
 Updated: 2020/02/25